mahmud83/FeatureMaps/README.md

 ## Introduction
 This project uses Python and OpenCV to display feature maps of a ConvNet trained for an mini RC autonomous car.
-Also,  it allows video rendering superposing relevant activations.
+Also,  it allows video rendering superposing original images and relevant activations.
 The full article is avaliable on [Medium](https://keras.io).

 ## Code style